 How to do it

-- Invest in excellent customer support.
+Invest in excellent customer support.
 As much as we’d all like to be free of less-than-positive issues that can cloud our business, there will be questions that require assistance.
 It’s always better when that assistance is delivered quickly and professionally.
-Fast and customer-centered service is the best solution.
+Fast and customer-centric service is the best solution.

 A Platform That Supports Your Strategy